 Our reasons for beginning to exercise are fundamental to whether we will keep it up.
 Too often, society promotes exercise and fitness by hooking into short-term motivation, guilt, and shame.

-There is some evidence that suggests younger people will go to the gym more if their reasons are appearance-based, but past our early 20s, that doesn’t fuel motivation much.
+Some evidence suggests younger people will go to the gym more if their reasons are appearance-based, but past our early 20s, that doesn’t fuel motivation much.
 Nor do vague or future goals help (I want to get fit or lose weight).

 We will be more successful if we focus on immediate positive feelings such as stress reduction, increased energy, and making friends.
 The only way we are going to prioritize time to exercise is if it is going to deliver some benefit that is truly compelling and valuable to our daily life.

-The danger of the typical New Year’s resolutions approach to fitness is that people jump in and do everything – change their diet, start exercising, stop drinking and smoking – and within a couple of weeks, they have lost motivation or got too tired.
+The danger of the typical New Year’s resolutions approach to fitness is that people jump in and do everything – change their diet, start exercising, stop drinking and smoking – and they have lost motivation or got too tired within a couple of weeks.
 If you haven’t been in shape, it’s going to take time.

 I like the trend towards high-intensity interval training (HIIT), but every day will be too intense for most people every day.
-Do it once (or twice, at most) a week, combined with slow jogs, swimming, and fast walks – plus two or three rest days, at least for the first month.
-That will give someone a chance to have recovery sessions alongside the high-intensity workouts.
+So instead, do it once (or twice, at most) a week, combined with slow jogs, swimming, and fast walks – plus two or three rest days, at least for the first month.
+That will give someone a chance to have recovery sessions alongside high-intensity workouts.

-The obvious choices aren’t necessarily the ones they would enjoy for many people, so they need to look outside of them.
+The obvious choices aren’t necessarily the ones they would enjoy for many people, so they need to look outside.
 It might be different sports or simple things, like sharing activities with other people.

 Individual motivation – or the lack of it – is only part of the bigger picture.
 Money, parenting demands, or even where you live can all be stumbling blocks.
-Tiredness, depression, work stress, or ill family members can all impact physical activity.
+Likewise, tiredness, depression, work stress, or ill family members can all impact physical activity.

 If there is a lot of support around you, you will find it easier to maintain physical activity.
 To conclude that people who don’t get enough physical exercise are just lacking motivation is problematic.